Kempe Gowda (film): Plot

 Kempegowda, an honest SI, lives in Rona, Gadag district, and is assisted by his bumbling colleague Pashupati.
 His family business is provision stores and Kempegowda wants to join it, but he joined the police force due to his father's wishes.
 Kempegowda resolves most of the problems in his village with non-violence and mutual counseling.
 He uses force only when the situation demands it, thereby gaining much reputation and love from the villagers.

 Mahadev, an industrialist in Bangalore and a friend of Kempegowda's father, arrives at the village with his daughters Kavya and Divya.
 Kempegowda initially assumes Kavya is a prankster when she is about to prank her cousin by wearing a tiger costume.
 While roaming around the village, Kempegowda accidentally slaps Kavya, but later apologizes to her.
 Kavya gets moved by this and slowly falls in love with him.
 After some hilarious incidents, Kavya professes her love to Kempegowda.

 Initially taken aback, Kempegowda reciprocates Kavya's love.
 Aarumugam, a Bangalore-based gangster infamous for extortion and kidnapping, is required to travel to Rona to sign a conditional bail after forcing a builder to commit suicide.

-Aarumugam instead sends one of his allies to do the formalities, enraging Kempegowda.
+Aarumugam instead sends one of his allies to do the formalities, an enraged Kempegowda.
 Kempegowda demands that Aarumugam sign the bail in person.
 A humiliated Aarumugam reaches Rona, but is unable to take any revenge on Kempegowda, fearing the immense love and devotion of the entire village towards Kempegowda.

 Using his political contacts, Aarumugam gets Kempegowda transferred to Bangalore to teach him a lesson.
 Unaware of Aarumugam's hand behind his transfer, Kempegowda joins the Magadi Road police station.
 His co-worker SI Bose hates Aarumugam for his crimes, but is unable to take any action because of Aarumugam's political powers.
 Kempegowda's senior Shankar is on Aarumugam's payroll and takes care in concealing and eliminating evidence of Aarumugam's crimes.